KenKundert/sshconfig/README.rst

        forwardAgent no
        proxyCommand ssh farm -W %h:%p

+   # 128GB Compute Server (with forwards)
+   host jupiter-tun
+       user herbie
+       hostname jupiter
+       identityFile /home/herbie/.ssh/my2014key
+       identitiesOnly yes
+       forwardAgent no
+       proxyCommand ssh farm -W %h:%p
+       remoteForward 14443 localhost:22

 If you contrast this with farm-jupiter above, you will see that the name is different, as is the trusted status (farm-jupiter inherits 'trusted' from Host, whereas jupiter does not).
+Also, there are two versions, one with port forwarding and one without.

 Proxies
 -------

-Some networks block connections to port 22, and if your desired host accepts connections on other ports you can use the --ports feature described above you can work around these blocks.
+Some networks block connections to port 22.
+If your desired host accepts connections on other ports, you can use the --ports feature described above to work around these blocks.
 However, some networks block all ports and force you to use a proxy.
 Or, if you do have open ports but your host does not accept ssh traffic on those ports, you can sometimes use a proxy to access your host.

 Available proxies are specified by adding PROXIES to the hosts.py file.
 Then, if you would like to use a proxy, you use the --proxy (or -P) command line argument